robmoss/git-is-my-lab-book/src/case-studies/moss-pypfilt-earlier-states.md

 ## Overview

-I introduced a bug when I modified a function in my [pypfilt] package, and did not detect this until 8 commits later.
+I introduced a bug when I modified a function in my [pypfilt] package, and only detected the bug after I had created several more commits.

 To resolve this bug, I had to:

+1. Notice the bug;

-1. Identify the cause of the bug;
+2. Identify the cause of the bug;

-2. Write a test case to check whether the bug is present; and
+3. Write a test case to check whether the bug is present; and

-3. Fix the bug.
+4. Fix the bug.

+## Notice the bug

+I noticed that a regression test[^regression] was failing: re-running a set of model simulations was no longer generating the same output.
+The results had changed, but none of my recent commits should have had this effect.

+**I should have noticed this** when I created the commit that introduced this bug, but:

+- I had not pushed the most recent commits to the upstream [repository], where all of the test cases are run automatically every time a new commit is pushed; and

+- I had not run the test cases on my laptop after making each of the recent commits, because this takes a few minutes and I was lazy.

 ## Identify the cause of the bug